 CONSUMER MEDICINE INFORMATION

-What PROTAMINE SULPHATE is used for
+What PROTAMINE SULFATE is used for

-PROTAMINE SULPHATE has been prescribed for you.
+PROTAMINE SULFATE has been prescribed for you.

 This medicine is available only with a doctor's prescription.

-Before you are given PROTAMINE SULPHATE
+Before you are given PROTAMINE SULFATE

 When you must not be given it

 You must not receive PROTAMINE SULFATE if you have a severe allergy to PROTAMINE SULFATE or an allergy to any of the ingredients